exasol/release-droid/doc/user_guide/user_guide.md

 * The project must be a valid [Maven](https://maven.apache.org/) project.

 * The `pom.xml` file must contain:
-    1. a `<version></version>` tag with a valid version as a constant;
+    1. a `<version></version>` tag with a valid version as a constant
-    1. `<artifactId></artifactId>` tag with a project name;
+    1. `<artifactId></artifactId>` tag with a project name
-    1. `project-keeper-maven-plugin` plugin version `0.6.0` or higher.

 ### Rules for Scala Repositories

 * The project must be built with [sbt](https://www.scala-sbt.org/).

-* The project must contain `plugins.sbt` file with `moduleName` and `version` specified.
-Check a [template](templates/sbt_file_template.md) for example.
+* The project must contain file `plugins.sbt` specifying with `moduleName` and `version`.
+You can create the file starting with a copy of RD's [template](templates/sbt_file_template.md).

-* The project must include [`sbt-reproducible-builds` plugin](https://github.com/raboof/sbt-reproducible-builds) version 0.25 or later.
+* The project must include plugin [`sbt-reproducible-builds`](https://github.com/raboof/sbt-reproducible-builds) version 0.25 or later.
 Please add the plugin to the `plugins.sbt` file:

 ```
 addSbtPlugin("net.bzzt" % "sbt-reproducible-builds" % "0.25")
 ```

-Also, you need to enable the plugin in the [`build.sbt` file](templates/sbt_file_template.md).
+Also, you need to enable the plugin in file [`build.sbt`](templates/sbt_file_template.md).

 ### Rules for Release on GitHub

 * If the GitHub repository's releases page is not empty, the new release version must follow the versioning rules.
+Release Droid does not allow to
+  * skip a version
-It is not allowed to skip a version, to release the same version twice or to release a version that comes before the latest release.
+  * to release the same version twice or
+  * to release a version lower than the latest release.

-* A `changes_<version>.md` file must contain a line starting with `Code name:` followed by a GitHub release header.
-This line should appear between the file's header and the first section describing the changes.
+* Files `changes_<version>.md` must contain
+  * a line starting with `Code name:`
+    * followed by a GitHub release header.
+    * This line should appear between the file's header and the first section describing the changes.

-* A `changes_<version>.md` file must contain one or more GitHub ticket numbers in the following format: '#1:<comment>'.
-All the mentioned on the file tickets must have a closed status on the GitHub.
+  * one or more GitHub ticket numbers in the following format: `#1:<comment>`.
+    * All the mentioned on the file tickets must have a closed status on the GitHub.

-* (Optional) For uploading assets to the release, the project must contain a `/.github/workflows/release_droid_upload_github_release_assets.yml` file.
+* (Optional) For uploading assets to the release, the project must contain a file `/.github/workflows/release_droid_upload_github_release_assets.yml`.
 Please check [templates](templates/upload_github_release_assets_template.md).

 ### Rules for Release on Maven Central (Java repositories)